 - Immediately after adding the caulk, smooth the bead of shower caulk with your finger slightly wet or you can grab a caulk finishing tool.

-- Be sure to remove the tape while the shower caulk is still wet.
+- Be sure to remove the painter’s tape while the shower caulk is still wet.
+Don’t make the mistake of letting it dry entirely!

 Where do you add shower caulk?

 As you can see, shower tile installation is a pretty labor-intensive home improvement project.
-Understanding the whole process of shower tile installation will leave you with a beautiful bathroom to be proud of!
+Understanding the whole process of how to install tile in a shower will leave you with a beautiful bathroom to be proud of!

 Ready for our modern farmhouse bathroom renovation update of the week??